Jacob, Margrave of Baden-Baden

-Jacob I of Baden (15 March 1407, Hachberg – 13 October 1453, Mühlburg), was Margrave of Baden-Baden from 1431 to 1453.
+Jacob I of Baden (15 March 1407 – 13 October 1453), was Margrave of Baden-Baden from 1431 to 1453.

 He was the elder son of Bernard I, Margrave of Baden-Baden and his second wife Anna of Oettingen.
 Jacob I was a man of deep religious beliefs, well known as a founder of churches.
 He founded the monastery at Fremersberg and was a major benefactor of the Stiftskirche at Baden-Baden.